 I Don't Noah Much, But I Know Allie Love You...

 Somehow, The Notebook became a fixation of scorn with me.
-I instantly dismissed it as a treacly love story where the "twist" was so obvious that I did wonder whether we were suppose to know it even before the thing started.
+I instantly dismissed it as a treacly love story where the "twist" was so obvious that I did wonder whether we were supposed to know it even before the thing started.
 I became infamous in my circle of mocking The Notebook, always speaking its name with a high squeal, pursing my lips to say "The Notebook, THE NOTEBOOK", mimicking the gaggle of girls who thought it the Citizen Kane of love stories, this brilliant epic story of romance that spans time and death itself.

-For years I obstinately refused to watch The Notebook, and my view that it was trash hardened, especially when I considered that The Notebook spawned more insipid prose from Nicholas Sparks as well as Sparks adaptations (Dear John, The Last Song, The Lucky One, Safe Haven).
+For years I obstinately refused to watch The Notebook, and my view that it was trash hardened, especially when I considered that The Notebook spawned more insipid prose from Nicholas Sparks as well as more Sparks adaptations (Dear John, The Last Song, The Lucky One, Safe Haven).

 I find my instincts were absolutely right.

 Obviously, in very short time Noah sweeps Allie off her feet, and despite the fact that they argue over nearly everything, they have a passion that overwhelms them.
 Even though they have only one thing in common (I figure it's love, but given how these two behave one would think it was a fierce sexual attraction), Allie and Noah do make an effort to win her parents over.

 Big Daddy John Hamilton (Frank Thorton) and Big Momma Anne (Joan Allen) tolerate what they think is a summer fling, but when Allie stayed out late one night with Noah, they have the police look for her.
 His buddy Fin (Kevin Connolly) warns them, catching them just as they are about to give themselves over to physical passion (I was surprised they hadn't already).

 Noah drowns his sorrow by rebuilding the plantation he bought thanks with money from his dad Frank (Sam Shepard) and a part-time girlfriend Martha Shaw (Jamie Brown).
 Allie quickly agrees to marry Lon, and Noah keeps repairing and rebuilding the plantation, claiming he wants to sell but never doing so.

 Eventually, a newspaper article attracts Allie just as she's trying on her wedding dress.
 Like a moth to a flame, she goes to Noah.
-They talk, the fight, then she finally loses her virginity to him (and the sex must have been spectacular).
+They talk, they fight, then she finally loses her virginity to him (and the sex must have been spectacular).
 Still, she is torn between her passion for Noah and her love for Lon.
 One can guess what the end is.

 This whole story is written in a notebook, read to a woman slipping into dementia (Gena Rowlands) by an older man called Duke (James Garner).
-In a debatable twist, we find that this woman, one Allie Hamilton, has been read her own story and that Duke (not in the best of health himself) is....
+In a debatable twist, we find that this woman, one Allie Hamilton, has been read her own story and that Duke (not in the best of health himself) is one guess.

 Curiously, The Notebook (and perhaps Crazy, Stupid, Love) are the only concessions avant-garde actor Gosling has ever made to both his good looks and in showing a lighter side on screen.
 Avant-garde actor Gosling appears drawn to darker fare (The Believer, Half Nelson, Blue Valentine, Drive, The Ides of March) and I've wondered from time to time if this is as atonement for being in both The New Mickey Mouse Club and Young Hercules, in the belief that only by playing dark characters will he be taken seriously.

 McAdams is better suited to play at women wildly in love, given she's been taking these types of role in other films like The Time Traveler's Wife and The Vow.
 For me, I thought she came off as a bit whiny and indecisive (although perhaps if a woman has to choose between avant-garde actor Ryan Gosling and James Marsden, she might have to think long and hard about it).

-The best performance was from Allen (again, an underused actress in Hollywood).
+The best performance was from Allen, an underused actress in Hollywood.
 She doesn't overplay the evil woman keeping our lovers apart but is given a true motivation for her actions (although a hinting of this would have made the scene where she kept the letters from Allie less villainous).
-Nothing against Thornton, but director Nick Cassavetes should have told him to lose the mustache--I actually laughed when I first saw it.
+Nothing against Thornton, but director Nick Cassavetes should have told him to lose the mustache: I actually laughed when I first saw it.
 It looked comical and silly to where I wondered if Thornton fought the temptation to twirl it.